-Multi-user mode is one the best features offered by QuickBooks accounting software.
-The QuickBooks desktop is designed in a way to be used in multi-user mode, which simply means multiple users can work on the software at a particular time.
-At times, there can be a situation that you might face issues related to multi-user mode in QuickBooks for Mac.
-This is usually seen when you try to share a company file.
-If you are also facing difficulty regarding the same, then this post will help you in resolving the multi-user issues in QuickBooks for Mac.
+Multi-user mode is one of the best features offered by the QuickBooks software.
+The QuickBooks Desktop is designed in a way to make it accessible in the multi-user mode.
+It infers that multiple users can take leverage of the software at the same time.
+However, sometimes, you might face technical issues related to the multi-user mode in QuickBooks for Mac.
+Such snags usually occur when you try to share a company file.
+If you are also facing similar technical intricacy, then this post will assist you in resolving the multi-user issues in QuickBooks for Mac.

-However if you are not good in technical aspects or looking for any technical assistance to resolve these errors quickly, then you can contact our U.S based certified professionals right away at 1-800-761-1787.
-Our experts will help you out in resolving the multi-user issues in QuickBooks for Mac in the best possible way.
+However, there are chances that you might not have a firm grip over technical aspects or are looking for technical assistance to resolve these errors quickly.
+In that case, you can contact our U.S based certified professionals immediately at 1-800-761-1787.
+Our experts will help you rectify the multi-user issues in QuickBooks for Mac in the best possible way.

 Important points to consider

-Before heading forward, it is important to keep certain things in mind.
+Before marching forwards, it is crucial to keep certain things in consideration.
 Let us have a look:

 Did the system running QuickBooks server go on sleep mode?

-In order to keep the system from going into sleep mode, then you simply need to change your preferences.
-This can be done as follows:
+In order to keep the system from going into sleep mode, you simply need to change your preferences.
+Follow the steps mentioned below:

-- Choose system preferences, and then energy saver.
+- Choose System preferences, and then opt for Energy saver.

-- You are then required to pick the energy preferences and also close the window.
+- You are then required to choose the Energy preferences option and, afterward, close the window.

 Did any of the network settings on the system or the QuickBooks server computer change?

 If that is the case, then you need to ascertain that the QuickBooks server is sharing the company file and also avoid changing the network settings.
 In order to check the settings, you need to perform the steps below: